BookStackApp/website/content/blog/bookstack-release-v21-04.md

 **Upgrade Notices**

 - PHP 7.3 or greater is now required to run BookStack.
 If you previously installed BookStack using the 18.04 script, please see the details of this release in our [update notes](/docs/admin/updates/#updating-to-v2004-or-higher) for the commands that should help you upgrade to PHP 8.
 - User profile pages, and user-based search filters, now use name-based "slugs" rather than being ID based.
-Any old links or instuctions you may have for these elements may need to be updated.
+Any old links or instructions you may have for these elements may need to be updated.

 ### Dropping the Beta Status & Changing our Version Scheme